pranaymanocha/PerceptualAudio/dataset/README.md

 ## Citation

+## Downloading the dataset
+The link for downloading the link is [here ~20G](link).
+This downloads the zip file.
+Please unzip the zip file into the dataset_collection folder in the main directory.

 ## JND Framework
 Please look at the paper [here](link) to know more about the active learning we employ to collect JND dataset from Turk study.